airtai/faststream/docs/docs/en/getting-started/serialization/examples.md

 ### Broker-Level Serialization

 You can still set a custom `decoder` at the Broker or Router level.
-However, if you want to automatically encode publishing messages as well, you should explore [Middleware](../middlewares/index.md){.internal-link} for serialization implimentation.
+However, if you want to automatically encode publishing messages as well, you should explore [Middleware](../middlewares/index.md){.internal-link} for serialization implementation.

 [^1]:
     For example, a message like `#!json { "name": "John", "age": 25 }` in *JSON* takes **27** bytes, while in *Protobuf*, it takes only **11** bytes.
 With lists and more complex structures, the savings can be even more significant (up to 20x times).